KKPsiAH/brotherscript/README.md

 ```

 If these numbers change through the creation or removal of officer positions, you can change those variables and it will work as intended.
 But, ```officers.csv``` must be set-up in the order that you would like for it to appear on the website.

+## A note about pictures
+Your machine may have a case-insensitive system, but HTML is a case-sensitive language, so in order for images to be displayed correctly, they must be named with the right casing, as in ```First_Last.JPG```.
+The pictures also must be 1000 x 1333 pixels for uniformity and decent image quality.

+## A note to future Webmasters
+Keep the CSV files updated every semester!
+And if you feel like this can be improved in any way, use your best judgment, don't break anything, and as always, test your code before you push it.